 4. Use Your Senses

 - Sight: look at a photo of a favorite person or animal, nature scene, or vacation.
-Gaze at your favorite color, watch the view outside.
+Gaze at your favorite color, and watch the view outside.

-- Sound: listen to nature sounds, focus on the sound of a ticking clock or fan, listen to yourself breathing, play energizing or calming music.
+- Sound: listen to nature sounds, focus on the sound of a ticking clock or fan, listen to yourself breathing, and play energizing or calming music.

 - Taste: instead of food, try brushing your teeth, chewing minty gum, sipping on herbal tea or flavored water.